Large ecosystems in transition: bifurcations and mass extinction: Introduction

 \section{Introduction}

-Models of large ecosystems form an important class of dynamical systems generating complicated patterns and strange (chaotic) attractors.
-However, modeling these large systems is made difficult by rapid, small scale biological evolution and gaps in observations to use for comparison.
+Models of ecosystems form an important class of dynamical systems generating complex dynamics, bifurcations and strange attractors \citep{Ula79}.
+However, modeling these large systems is made difficult by rapid, large scale biological evolution and gaps in observations to use for comparison.
 Also, there is uncertainty in how to set up reliable experiments on such ecosystems.

-A well studied example is the ocean ecosystem, where the main resource for many species is phytoplankton.
-Phytoplankton plays an important role in the dynamics of the climate system through the oceanic carbon cycle by removing about half of all carbon dioxide from the atmosphere during photosynthesis~\cite{FiBeRaFa98}.
-Previous studies~\cite{ArBre04,TraShJenCu07} have shown that phytoplankton communities respond to climate warming through changes in diversity and productivity.
-However, it was determined~\cite{Tos13} that changing the climate temperature directly impacts the chemical cycles in plankton, affecting the system as much as nutrients and light.
+Recent observations have shown that climate change may be a leading factor influencing ecosystem behavior \citep{Wal2010}.
+Large multispecies marine ecosystems are sensitive indicators of climate change \citep{Greb11, Ked}.
+As a key part of the global ecosystem, they influence climate feedback processes and possible tipping points \citep{Sel2015}.
+A well studied example is the ocean ecosystem, where phytoplankton are the main resource for many species.
+Phytoplankton populations play an important role in the dynamics of the climate system through the oceanic carbon cycle -- by removing about half of all carbon dioxide from the atmosphere during photosynthesis \citep{FiBeRaFa98}.
+Previous studies \citep{ArBre04, TraShJenCu07} have shown that phytoplankton communities respond to climate warming through changes in diversity and productivity.
+However, it was recently determined \citep{Tos13} that changing the climate temperature directly impacts the chemical cycles in plankton, affecting the system as much as nutrients and light.

-Another example where environmental temperature may be related to the dynamics of the plankton ecosystem is the very recent appearance of a {\it fall} phytoplankton bloom in the Arctic Ocean\cite{Ard14}.
-In contrast to previous observations, the new plankton dynamics may be approaching a possible bistable regime, where plankton bloom not only during the spring time, but in early fall as well.
-This in turn could affect surface ocean temperature and delay sea ice re-freezing.
-Also, an unusual massive phytoplankton bloom which has been found {\it underneath} the Arctic ice pack in the Chukchi Sea~\cite{Arr12} may correlate with planetary warming.
-Thus, theoretical investigation of the dynamical properties of large ecosystems under external forcing makes a significant contribution to understanding properties of the ecosystems as well as the climate system.
+We consider here a model of a large ecosystem where many species share few resources.
+It extends the model of phytoplankton species competition in \citep{HuWe99}, by taking into account that the resources depend on environmental factors, in particular, climate, as well as self-limitation and competition effects.
+Our aim is to explore the connections among complexity of the temporal behavior, biodiversity, and the structure of the climate--ecosystem interaction.

+Note that competition may occur as a result of the following mechanism \citep{Roy}.
+There are a number of species of phytoplankton which have the ability to produce some toxic or inhibitory compounds.
+These toxic materials compensate for the competitive disadvantages among phytoplankton species which leads to self-limitation effects.
+Moreover, resource levels may depend on the environment via temperature or greenhouse gas concentration.